Which GPS Tracker is right for you?

 GSM - Multi-network trackers

-GSM/WCDMA models transmit your location via all mobile networks (i.e EE, Vodafone, Three, O2).
-They are fitted with multi-network 'emergency' SIM cards, which means they can send on almost all mobile 2G (3g in some cases) network in the world; so they combine the coverage of them all.
+GSM / LTE models transmit your location via all mobile networks (i.e EE, Vodafone, Three, O2, in the UK).
+They are fitted with multi-network 'emergency' SIM cards, which means they can send on almost all mobile 2G (3g and 4g in some cases) network in the world; so they combine the coverage of them all.

 SPOT trackers transmit direct to the Globalstar Satellite network.
-They offer excellent perfomance in manyt remote locations and do not rely on mobile network.
+They offer excellent perfomance in many remote locations and do not rely on mobile network.
 They have good global coverage, but not 100%.
-Coverage can be patchy or not possible in very remote locations; around the equator, far Northern, Southern Hemispheres, and coverage is not high on the oceans.
+Coverage can be patchy or non-existant in very remote locations; around the equator, far Northern, Southern Hemispheres, and coverage is not high on all the oceans.

 They use 4 x AAA batteries.
-The device can last for up to 45 days use based on 8 hours a day, as long as the SPOT has 100% clear line of sight to satellite (based on 10 min update frequency.
-9 days battery life if used 24 hours a day).
-We usually set them to 5 minute updates and expected battery life is around 2 weeks.
+The device could in theory last for up to 45 days use based on 8 hours a day, as long as the SPOT has 100% clear line of sight to satellite .
+In real world use, set to 5 minute updates, battery life of 7 - 10 days is realistic.

 SPOTs need a clear view of the sky to obtain a GPS signal and provide the most accurate location information.
 SPOTs will not work under heavy tree canopy, or indoors

-Garmin InReach transmit direct to satellites of the more powerful Iridium Satellite network.
+Garmin InReach transmit direct to satellites of the more powerful Iridium satellite network.
 They do offer 100% global coverage; all oceans, the equator and polar regions.
 If you are going somewhere very remote this is the only choice.
-They are rarely used for UK expeditions.
+They are not commonly used for UK expeditions.

-These weigh around 250 grams.
-They feature weather reports, navigation, and 2-way SMS messaging.
+These weigh 100 grams (mini) or 250 grams (explorer+).
+They feature weather reports, navigation (Explorer+), and 2-way SMS messaging.
 They update once every 10 minutes.
-Battery life can vary from 2 days to over a week depending on which features (how much screen time) are used.
+Battery life is around 90-100 hours, but can vary from 2 days to over a week depending on which features are used.
+2/3 days tracking on the mini and and 4 days tracking on the Explorer+ is about average, at 10 min updates, as long as use of additional features/bluetooth/screen in low.